gandoulf/enzo-resse/FOW/src/book/architecture/Network.md

 `AFOW_FogStateReplication` is the base class for every `Online` game instance implementing the `LFOW`.
 The server will have its own class and will spawn a new one for every client.
 It will manage the network used by the plugin, handle connection and disconnection, and provide useful `RPC` to synchronize every game instance.
-For now, it will only attribute a `player ID` to every client which is `replicated` and provide methods to synchronize the Fog through `RPC` if needed.
+For now, it will only attribute a `Team ID` to every client which is `replicated` and provide methods to synchronize the Fog through `RPC` if needed.

 #### Server

-`AFOW_FogStateReplication_Server`
+`AFOW_FogStateReplication_Server` handles all client connections and provides a `Team ID` to every `AFOW_FogStateReplication_Client`.
+To gain full control of the IDs distributed, you can override `GetClientTeamIndex`, allowing you to return any value.
+See the `Networking` tutorial for more information.
+If the fog is replicated, be aware that any team ID higher than the maximum team limit won't work.<br />
+You will find two multicast methods that I've written as examples.
+I'm not sure of their efficiency, so please don't use them:
+- `MulticastRPC_AddDrawer`, deprecated
+- `MulticastRPC_RemoveDrawer`, deprecated

 #### Client

-`AFOW_FogStateReplication_Client`
+`AFOW_FogStateReplication_Client` lets you override a few methods to insert or call whatever you want between the connection steps.
+The `ServerRPC_RequestFogStateSynch` RPC lets you request the server to synchronize the fog state if replication has been enabled in the network settings.
+You will find a few parameters to manage automatic synchronization or the cooldown time between requests:
+- `MinimumTimePerFrameBeforeSynch`: The refresh rate threshold in ms before the automatic request of the FOW sync to the server.
+Set a large timer if you don't want automatic sync.
+- `SynchRequestCooldown`: Cooldown to prevent the client from DDOSing the server.

+## What is Replicated

+Since the fog state is not continuously replicated but merely synchronized and then simulated, you might wonder what is actually replicated.
+Only two concepts use replication to allow a fast implementation of the plugin:
+- `Client Team ID`: This important value is used to request the correct fog channels from the `Server` when synchronization is required.
+It is also necessary to attribute a `team ID` to anything modifying the fog.
+- `Drawing Components Team ID`: Every drawing component's team ID will be replicated and can be changed by the server without worrying about the network stack.

 ## Conclusion

 The `LFOW` plugin replication implementation is very lightweight and doesn't provide much assistance for the development of online games.
 The main reason for this light implementation is to avoid overloading the bandwidth and to prevent forcing its use, as many games like `RTS` use `simulation` to avoid the `replication` of thousands of units.
-This means that developers will need to implement events themselves to control the status of the `Components` and `Entities`.
+This means that `developers` will need to implement events themselves to control the status of the `Components` and `Entities`.

 ---